farahaathirah24/laravelProject/README.md

 2. Author List Table

-- Author Name: Displays the name of each author.
+- Displays the details of each author.
-- Email Address: Shows the email address associated with each author.
-- Join Date: Indicates the date when each author joined the platform.